paripuranam/DevSecOps/README.md

 - **Dependency scanning** with `npm audit` to catch vulnerabilities early
 - **Container security scanning** using **Trivy** to ensure Docker images are secure
 - **Multi-stage Docker builds** to reduce attack surface in production images
+- **Kubernetes Deployment** to deploy in kubernetes cluster using ArgoCD
 - **Linting and TypeScript type checks** to enforce code quality and security
 - **Environment isolation** with `.env` and Docker containers